 If you are experiencing abnormal walking patterns, you may want to consider wearing orthotics.
 Orthotics are custom-made inserts that are slipped into your shoes.
 Generally, an impression of your feet is taken to obtain a perfect fit, preventing any feelings of discomfort.
 The benefits of wearing orthotics may include keeping the foot stable while performing daily activities and helping to correct debilitating pronation.
 They’re also beneficial in aiding in conditions such as bunions, corns, and heel pain.
 It may take some time to get used to your new orthotics, since your feet have been functioning in a certain way for years.
 Therefore, a gradual increase in wearing them may be recommended.
 Please consider a consultation with a podiatrist for advice on how you can be measured for custom-made orthotics.

-If you are having discomfort in your feet and would like to try orthotics, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+If you are having discomfort in your feet and would like to try orthotics, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 What Are Orthotics?

 Orthotics are inserts you can place into your shoes to help with a variety of foot problems such as flat feet or foot pain.
 Orthotics provide relief and comfort for minor foot and heel pain but can’t correct serious biomechanical problems in your feet.

 Orthotics come in a wide variety of over-the-counter inserts that are used to treat foot pain, heel pain, and minor problems.
 For example, arch supports can be inserted into your shoes to help correct overarched or flat feet, while gel insoles are often used because they provide comfort and relief from foot and heel pain by alleviating pressure.